HongtaoLI-Econ/Projection_review_replication/Readme.txt

+Replication package for "Real-Time COVID-19 Projections in Tokyo: Lessons for Future Pandemics"

 1. Please set the home path.

 2. Please run main.m to generate the figures 1-5 and tables 1-3 in the draft.